shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 nearly identical (exploration-incentive-adjusted) utilities.
 However, the opposing player may be far from indifferent with respect to those action choices!

 As an example, consider a poker game between Alice and Bob.
-Bob holds a medium-strength hand and is facing a bet from Alice.
-Based on the bet size and his belief about Alice's cards, he finds himself indifferent between the choices of calling and folding, believing them to have equal expected value.
-Alice, however, happens to have a bluff in this specific situation.
-She is not indifferent to whether Bob calls or folds.
+Alice holds a medium-strength hand and is facing a bet from Bob.
+Based on the bet size and her belief about Bob's cards, she finds herself indifferent between the choices of calling and folding, believing them to have equal expected value.
+Bob, however, happens to have a bluff in this specific situation. _He_ is not indifferent to whether Alice calls or folds.

-In perfect information games, we do not have this problem, since if Bob is indifferent between two or more choices, Alice is equally indifferent.
+In perfect information games, we do not have this asymmetry, since if Alice is indifferent between two or more choices, Bob will be equally indifferent.

 In Nash-ISMCTS, when we sample a specific action $a$ in the overlapping-intervals case, this increments $N(a)$, which has a direct impact on the parent $Q$ evaluation: